PrestaShop/community-theme-16/README.md

 If you would like **to install** this theme, you should download the latest, prepackaged `vx.x.x-community-theme-16.zip` theme archive from [Releases](https://github.com/PrestaShop/community-theme-16/releases) tab.
 It contains compiled `.css` files, full folder structure, `index.php` file in every folder.
 Unnecessary files are removed.
 Prepackaged theme archive can be uploaded and installed via PrestaShop back-office.
+Files from `dev` branch are not packaged, you must build a theme archive from them yourself.

-## Building and developing theme
+## Developing theme

-If you would like **to develop** this theme, then you should clone this repository (`dev` or `master` branch, depending on your preference).
+In this repository, files **are not ready** to be zipped and installed as theme.
+Instead, a **build** process is used, which automatically builds `.css` files, copies `index.php` files, creates required folder and does other things, so you don't have to do them manually.
+In the end, **build** process outputs theme `.zip` file which can be installed normally.
+It keeps the repository clean (we don't have to copy `index.php` 500 times or deal with messy compiled `.css` commits).

+If would like to be able to use this build process and preview the changes at the same time, we suggest doing this:

+1. Create a dedicated development installation of PrestaShop
+2. Clone the repository
+3. Build theme `.zip` archive and install it via back-office.
+4. Move repository files on top of PrestaShop installation files.
+5. Change theme files, build theme, preview changes in browser
+6. (Optional) Push changes to a forked repository and make a pull request.

 **To build** this theme, two tools are required: